omar-nafea/FullStack/javaScript/8_Testing.md

 ##### Integration testing

 Integration testing is testing how parts of your system interact with other parts of your system.
-In other words, it's testing how separate parts of your apps work together. integration tests are faster and cheaper than E two E tests but not as fast or as cheap as unit testing.
+In other words, it's testing how separate parts of your apps work together. integration tests are faster and cheaper than e2e tests but not as fast or as cheap as unit testing.

 ##### Unit testing.

 Unit testing is the process of testing the smallest units of your source code in isolation.
-A good example of this is functions.
+A good example of this is "functions".
 A unit is the smallest piece of code that you can test separately from the rest of the app.

 Unit tests are self contained.
 They're meant to test code in isolation, preferably separate from the rest of your app.
 This makes unit tests fast to run and easy to write.